truongbuinh/terraform-templates/01_vpc/README.md

 Releasing state lock.
 This may take a few moments...
 ```
 ```
-terraform plan          # See the resources which will be created terraform apply         # Create the resources defined in all .tf files terraform show          # Show the resources terraform plan -destroy # See what will be removed terraform destroy       # Remove the resources
+terraform init          # Initialize a new or existing Terraform configuration terraform plan          # Generate and show an execution plan terraform apply         # Builds or changes infrastructure terraform show          # Inspect Terraform state or plan terraform plan -destroy # Generate and show an execution plan to check what will be removed terraform destroy       # Destroy Terraform-managed infrastructure
 ```

 If there are many team members who run the above terraform commands at the same time, they might see this error: